 Where Did You Go to High School?

 When you first meet a fellow St. Louisian they will ask you this one question: Where did you go to high school?
 This seemingly innocuous question serves the purpose of finding out any surface-level related facts about your religion, financial status, political stance, and family legacy.
 This is just one example of how St. Louis is divided on so many levels.

 Ferguson is one more example that White Privilege exists.
 It is real.
 It is rampant.
 It is evidenced by our racially divided neighborhoods and our schools.
 It perpetuates White Flight.
 It is the crux of White Apathy.
 It is the cause of generational racism.

 I know because I was the white girl at Michael Brown’s school, and I was protected because I was white.

 I was Protected Because I was a White Girl in an All Black School

 St. Louis is above the Mason-Dixon line but you wouldn’t know it.
-The KKK is still prevalent there and although people won’t say it to your face, there are a good many who don’t like blacks or Jews and will tell you so over the comfort of a beer at the local bar.
-Normandy, my old neighborhood, has always struggled with violence and the fallout of White Flight.
+The KKK is still prevalent there and although people won’t say it to your face, there are a good many who don’t like Black people or Jewish people and will tell you so over the comfort of a beer at the local bar.
+Normandy, my old school district, struggled with violence, the result of systematic oppression, and the fallout of White Flight.
 My parents moved into the district naive of its struggles because they had struggles of their own.
 My family was part of the working poor class and getting a house on an FHA loan was our ticket to normalcy and our version of The American Dream.
 So we made the 10 minute trek across town to the other side of the “tracks” also known as Highway 70.

-I spent first grade through eighth grade in Normandy School District– the same district that Michael Brown graduated from in May of 2014.
+I spent first grade through eighth grade at the Normandy School District– the same district that Michael Brown graduated from in May of 2014.
 I was the white girl, and I was the minority.